rvalenciaaz/foundation_install/README.md

 # foundation_install
-How to install ESM2 and other models locally via HF
+How to install ESM2 and other models locally via Hugging Face (HF)

 1) First, check that cuda-toolkit and nvcc are installed system-wide.
 Use cuda-toolkit version >=12.6.